inBeat/inbeat-website/content/top-influencers/tiktok/models/spain/barcelona/_index.md

 ---
-title: Top 10 Models TikTok Influencers In Barcelona In 2023
+title: Top 10 Models TikTok Influencers In Barcelona In 2024
 description: >-
-  Find top models TikTok influencers in Barcelona in 2023.
-Most popular hashtags: #foryou #parati #fyp #viral.
+  Find top models TikTok influencers in Barcelona in 2024.
+Most popular hashtags: #foryou #parati #fyp #dance.
 platform: TikTok
 hits: 5
-text_top: See the top-rated TikTok accounts on inBeat.
+text_top: See the most popular TikTok influencers on inBeat.
-text_bottom: inBeat holds 5 TikTok influencers like this in Barcelona, Spain for you to pitch.
+text_bottom: inBeat holds 5 TikTok influencers like this in Barcelona, Spain for you to work with.
 profiles:
   - username: "chris_loan"
     fullname: >-